 What is Residential Energy Efficient Property (REEP) Credit ?

 The Residential Energy Efficient Property Credit provides an incentive for taxpayers to purchase alternative energy products and equipment for their home.
-The non-commercial energy property tax credit applies to energy efficient upgrades and has been extended to 2023.
 You may be able to take an energy credit if you make a qualified purchase for your home by 2016.
 There are two types of energy credits for homeowners, a residential energy efficient property credit and a non-commercial energy property credit.

 The federal government provides tax credits for homeowners to make energy-efficient home improvements.
 Homeowners can claim a federal tax credit for installing or repairing appliances designed to promote energy efficiency or make certain improvements in their homes.
 Geothermal, wind, solar and fuel cell technology are all eligible for residential energy efficient property loans.
 You may qualify for the Residential Energy Efficient Property Credit if you make energy-saving improvements to your home.
 This house does not need to be your main home, but the home must be located in the United States.